skuzzle/guice-async-extension/README.md

 ```

 ## Enable asynchronous support
-In order to use the Annotations shown in the quickstart example, you must enable
+In order to use the annotations shown in the quickstart example, you must enable
 asynchronous support for your injector within a `Module`:
 ```java
 import de.skuzzle.inject.async.GuiceAsync;